Food can suddenly feel quite foreign when you decide to try vegan.

 - A few things to watch out for…

-• ‘Non-dairy’ or ‘lactose-free’ doesn’t necessarily mean vegan – in fact, more often than not, they’re not vegan.
+• ‘Dairy-free’ or ‘lactose-free’ doesn’t necessarily mean vegan – in fact, more often than not, they’re not vegan.
 Read these labels as you would any other.

 • Glycerin(e)/glycerol, lactic acid, mono or diglycerides, and stearic acid can all be from slaughterhouse fat, but could also be vegan.
 If they are plant-derived then it should say so on the label.